Abdirahman Yusuf Hussein Aynte

-Before founding HIPS, Mr. Aynte was a journalist and editor for over 10 years.
+Before founding HIPS, Aynte was a journalist and editor for over 10 years.
 For nearly four years, he was a Senior News Editor at Al Jazeera English, and also reported for the BBC and the VOA.

-Mr. Aynte holds M.A. in Government and International Studies from the Johns Hopkins University in Washington DC, and a B.A. in Journalism and Political Science from the Metropolitan State University in St. Paul, Minnesota.
+Aynte holds M.A. in Government and International Studies from the Johns Hopkins University in Washington DC, and a B.A. in Journalism and Political Science from the Metropolitan State University in St. Paul, Minnesota.

-Mr. Aynte is the son of Dr. Yusuf Ali Aynte, a scholar of Islamic Studies and author.
+Aynte is the son of Yusuf Ali Aynte, a scholar of Islamic Studies and author.
 The Senior Aynte was also a former Member of Somalia's Parliament and continues to be a prominent civil society leader in Mogadishu.